The short version

 What I tell operators who ask

-Jobber is a great product for running field operations.
-If you're a service company with crews in the field, you probably already use Jobber or something like it.
+Every operator I talk to who runs Jobber likes it.
+Scheduling works.
+Invoicing works.
+Client management works.
+If you have crews in the field, you probably already use Jobber or something like it.
 That problem is solved.

-The unsolved problem for most service operators is pipeline.
+The unsolved problem is pipeline.
 Specifically, commercial pipeline.
 Residential jobs come through word of mouth and Google.
 Commercial contracts require finding the right person at the right building and reaching them before your competitor does.
-That is what SCAYLED is built for.
+That is exactly what I built SCAYLED for.